 The 2017 round of SASAS went into the field in the latter part of 2017, and results became available in the second quarter of 2018 and analysis is underway.

-SASAS is a nationally representative survey which will enable disaggregation of the results by broad population category and area type.
-Although SASAS will not permit detailed consideration of the specific case study area of Cape Town, it will provide a valuable new source of evidence concerning attitudes to inequality across the country.
+SASAS is a nationally representative survey which enabled disaggregation of the results by broad population category and area type.
+Although SASAS did not permit detailed consideration of the specific case study area of Cape Town, it provides a valuable new source of evidence concerning attitudes to inequality across the country.
 Two Reports are available for download : Societal attitudes towards inequality and preferences for redress and How, where and when people experience inequality

 TESTING WHETHER PEOPLE’S ATTITUDES TO INEQUALITY ARE ASSOCIATED WITH THEIR EXPERIENCES OF INEQUALITY (THEME 4)

-The purpose of Theme 4 is to assess whether people’s attitudes to inequality are associated with their lived experiences of inequality.
+The purpose of Theme 4 was to assess whether people’s attitudes to inequality are associated with their lived experiences of inequality.
 This objective will be pursued by using the SASAS data on respondents’ attitudes to inequality (i.e. output from Theme 3) in conjunction with the spatial inequality measures (i.e. output from Theme 1).
-Specifically, the area-level inequality (and deprivation) indicators generated in Theme 1 will be linked to the individual-level SASAS respondent data using geographical identifiers in the SASAS dataset.
-This will generate a dataset at individual survey respondent level, but with contextual information about the geographical areas in which the respondents live, including the level of deprivation and level of inequality.
+Specifically, the area-level inequality (and deprivation) indicators generated in Theme 1 were linked to the individual-level SASAS respondent data using geographical identifiers in the SASAS dataset.
+This generated a dataset at individual survey respondent level, but with contextual information about the geographical areas in which the respondents live, including the level of deprivation and level of inequality.

-A series of regression models will then be developed to test whether people’s attitudes to inequality are associated with their lived experiences of inequality.
+A series of regression models were developed to test whether people’s attitudes to inequality are associated with their lived experiences of inequality.

 This project is funded by the Economic and Social Research Council (ESRC) under the ESRC-NRF Newton Call for Collaborative Research Urban Transformations in South Africa call.